-- On this page enter your Google Analytics tracking ID and click the Save button.
+- Enter your Google Analytics tracking ID and click Save.

 All set!
-A summary of this traffic is found in your Google Analytics reporting under Traffic Sources.
+A summary of this traffic can be found in your Google Analytics reporting under Traffic Sources.

 Consider these possibilities if you see behavior you don't expect.

-- Do E-Commerce and Analytics360 data figures not match on your campaign report?
-Due to the differences in Google Analytics and Mailchimp tracking, it's normal for Analytics360 and E-Commerce revenue figures to vary.
+- Do e-commerce and Analytics360 data figures not match on your email report?
+Due to the differences in Google Analytics and Mailchimp tracking, it's normal for Analytics360 and e-commerce revenue figures to vary.
 For example, Google Analytics makes it optional to include taxes with purchase amounts, and tracks conversions with sessions that end after a period of inactivity.
-In contrast, Mailchimp doesn't include taxes with purchase amounts in email campaign reports, and continues tracking indefinitely, on a per-contact basis.
+In contrast, Mailchimp doesn't include taxes with purchase amounts in email reports, and continues tracking indefinitely, on a per-contact basis.

-- Was your Google Analytics account set up after the campaign went out?
+- Was your Google Analytics account set up after the marketing email went out?

 Google Analytics can't work retroactively.
-The Google Analytics account has to be set up and configured before the tracked campaign is sent.
+The Google Analytics account has to be set up and configured before the tracked email is sent.

 - Have you given the reports enough time to populate?

-It can take up to 36 hours from sending a campaign to see analytics results in the Mailchimp campaign report.
+It can take up to 36 hours from sending an email to see analytics results in the Mailchimp email report.
 Mailchimp pulls Google Analytics data each day at 08:15 UTC (04:15 EST) and takes approximately 24 hours to run.
-If a campaign was sent close to 08:15 UTC, Google may not have had enough time to populate those results before Mailchimp pulled analytics data, so it could take until the next time data is sent for the data to populate.
+If a marketing email was sent close to 08:15 UTC, Google may not have had enough time to populate those results before Mailchimp pulled analytics data, so it could take until the next time data is sent for the data to populate.

 - Is this a new Google Analytics account?

-- Is Google Analytics turned on in the campaign?
+- Is Google Analytics turned on in the settings?

-To double check, replicate the campaign and look at the tracking options you selected.
+To double check, replicate the email, and look at the tracking options you selected.

 - Have you tested the Google Analytics URL parameters?